 - server: This system is responsible for listening for connections as well as receiving data and sending data back.

-- engine: Everything comes together here and this can be thought of the manager of all the other systems, it contains the
+- engine: Everything comes together here, and this can be thought of as the manager of all the other systems; it contains the

-main.rsfile. - There are other miscellaneous crates litered around but they are not integral to the functionality but will still be described in this post.
+main.rsfile. - There are other miscellaneous crates littered around, but they are not integral to the functionality but will still be described in this post.

 Object